Department of Curriculum and Instruction

 Overview and interpretation of history, aims, and purposes of public education and professional-technical education; issues and programs comprising professional-technical education in Idaho and in the nation.
 Additional projects/assignments required for graduate credit.

 Students will explore various forms of renewable energy and transportation systems.
-They will also work in teams to propose solutions to power, energy and transportation issues.
-Students will research, design, build and evaluate their potential solutions in a hands-on laboratory environment.
-Recommended Preparation: MATH 143 and PHYS 111.
+They will also work in teams to propose solutions to power, energy, and transportation issues.
+Students will research, design, build, and evaluate their potential solutions in a hands-on laboratory environment.
+Recommended Preparation: MATH 1143 and PHYS 1111.

 Credit arranged